hermannbene/pyflyvario/README.txt

+Experimental bluetooth variometer for paragliding using XCTRack app based on LK8EX1 flight instrument protocol.

+Hardware recommendation.
+- Raspberry Pi Zero W
+- Bosch BMP280 barometer, newer sensor models to be tested.

+How to prepare Raspberry Pi for pairing with your phone.
 Get bluetooth serial of phone.
 XX:XX:XX:XX:XX:XX phoneaddr

-How to prepare Raspberry Pi for pairing with your phone.

 bluetoothctl
 discoverable on